 It is highly amusing that the pentagram is named “Overflowing” alongside the imagery of two waterfalls, since the painting was made long before Izi’s pentagrammal structures were given names out of the Judaic progression of Berashith.

 The Scene: The Age of Ra Hoor Khut, the Sun god, will pass and so the Age of Hrumachis will begin.
 Often assumed to be the goddess Ma’at, his sister.
 The card was special to m1thr0s, he was being very particular and attentive about it and demanded certain attributes from it.
-The vultures, overlooking a pool with a double vajra, and the sense of being up in the sky, a floating city with futuristic architecture.
-I decided with a neo-Kemetic influence.
+The vultures, overlooking a pool with a double vajra, and the sense of being up in the sky, a floating city with futuristic architecture, I decided to depict it with a neo-Kemetic influence.
 The water should be flowing down from the vultures symbolizing an eternal wellspring of Truth and Justice.
 This is perhaps the end of the aeons.
-The cycle comes to a halt in “the princess” Earth element that is, Ma’at, who is the representation of the Goddess in all her might and splendor.
-Salmon, amber, clear pink rose, amber and yellow are all present, with a multitude of all the color scales in the crowd of people below, representing the synthesis of the scale of 6, or the TwinStar amongst the four elements.
-(The Tarot of the Egyptians, Aleister Crowley 1944) the fireworks are meant to indicate the highly celebratory nature of the scene.
+The cycle comes to a halt in “the princess” Earth element, that is, Ma’at, who is the representation of the Goddess, in all her might and splendor.
+Salmon, amber, clear pink rose, amber and yellow are all present, with a multitude of all the color scales in the crowd of people below, representing the synthesis of the scale of 6, or the TwinStar amongst the four elements (The Tarot of the Egyptians, Aleister Crowley 1944,) while the fireworks are meant to indicate the highly celebratory nature of the scene.
 This is an entire aeon in the future, and mankind has achieved Completion.